-A: NYSPHSAA announced March 1st has been approved as the official Fall Sports Season II start date.
+A: NYSPHSAA announced March 1st has been approved as the scheduled Fall Sports Season II start date.
 Fall Sports Season II sports must abide by the NYSDOH guidance on high risk sports; no games may be played until additional authorization is provided.
-See pages 6-7 for information on off-season conditioning practices.
-The decision to conduct off-season conditioning practices is determined by the individual school districts.
+See pages 6-7 for information on off-season conditioning activities.
+The decision to conduct off-season conditioning activities is determined by the individual school districts.

 Q: Can a student participate in the traditional Fall season, Winter season, Fall Sports Season II and the Spring season?

 A: Yes, a student may participate in all four seasons during the 2020-2021 school year assuming they meet all NYSPHSAA and NYSED eligibility requirements.

 Q: Will the NYSPHSAA practice requirements be adjusted for the Fall Sports Season II?

 A: No, students may represent their school after six practices in all sports with the exception of football and gymnastics which will require 10 practices.